swallowcamel/nancywiki/Authentication-overview.md

 The actual implementation of an authentication provider is going to vary depending on your requirements but the basic pattern goes as follows

 1. A `Before` hook on the [application pipeline](The Application Before, After and OnError pipelines) is used to check for the existence of valid credentials for the incoming request (such as a cookie, headers and so on).
 If found it will authenticate the user and assign it to the `CurrentUser` property on `NancyContext`
-2. A `Before` hook on the [Module pipeline] is used to establish that the current request is being performed by an authenticated user.
+2. A `Before` hook on the [module pipeline](The before and after module hooks) is used to establish that the current request is being performed by an authenticated user.
 If not then it should deny access and return something like `HttpStatusCode.Unauthorized`
 3. An `After` hook on the [application pipeline](The Application Before, After and OnError pipelines) will check for a request that was aborted due to failed authentication, such as keeping an eye out for a response with the `HttpStatusCode.Unauthorized` (401) status code.
 If detected it will take steps to help the user get authenticated, such as redirecting to a login form or perhaps signal to the client with help of headers

 Your mileage may vary but that is the basic flow of an authentication provider.